IHE/RAD.IRA/input/pagecontent/volume-1.md

 </div>
 <br clear="all">

-Figure 1:XX.4.2.3-1: Interruption and Resume Flow in RTC-IMR Profile
+Figure 1:XX.4.2.3-1: Interruption and Resume Flow in IRA Profile

 #### 1:XX.4.2.4 Use Case \#4: Error Handling Flow